 MGraduate from CIL Computer Training Program in 1979 Retired from Lockheed Martin I’m always thankful to CIL CTP for the training program that allowed me to work for Lockheed Martin for 40 years.
 This is the reason why I’m volunteering my time with this group to give back to the deaf community.
 I have served on several Deaf organizations.

-Soraya Bittencourt is our Executive Director and she has more than 20 years of leadership in the software field.
+Soraya Bittencourt has more than 20 years of leadership in the software field.

 Soraya is a former Microsoft executive and one of the original creators of Expedia, the first internet travel agency that revolutionized the industry.’As CEO of Nutrihand Inc she created the concept and the applications that link health care providers with clients/patients to help them manage their health online.
 She built the first tracker for foods, activities and medical information and continued to innovate the space with new applications.
 Prior to Microsoft, Soraya worked at Lotus Development where she was responsible for the multimedia CD-ROM versions of 1-2-3, Notes, AmiPro, FreeLance, and the development of ScreenCAM.
 Soraya was responsible for launching the first telecommunications satellite in Latin America and has won multiple awards for her expertise in user interface design, including Comdex's 1999 MVP AWARD for WebEx, 2001 AOL Deal of the Day and 2011 RD Clinic and Personal Tracker.